Craft Engine (CRAFT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Craft Engine Historical Price

-According to the latest data gathered on Craft Engine live price page, the current price of Craft Engine is 0.001226USD.
+According to the latest data gathered on Craft Engine live price page, the current price of Craft Engine is 0.001170USD.
 The circulating supply of Craft Engine(CRAFT) is

 In the past 24 hours, Craft Engine has shown a price movement of